-The department works with Western Australia’s business sector, community organisations, and other public sector agencies to support increased career choices for girls and women.
+The Department of Communities works with Western Australia’s business sector, community organisations, and other public sector agencies to support increased career choices for girls and women.

 Women are also significantly underrepresented in trades training and trades workforces.
 For more than a decade, women have comprised about ten per cent of West Australian apprentices.
 Women are estimated to comprise 25 per cent or less of the workforce in the construction (15 per cent); mining (21 per cent); manufacturing (23 per cent); transport, postal and warehousing (24 per cent); and electricity, gas, water and waste services (25 per cent) industries.